eIliadis93/online-movies-rent-store/README.md

 Open a command line and use cd (the project path on your pc)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Accounts

+In order to use the app an account will needed by the API owner.